galmeida9/Software-Architecture-20-21/as-report.md

 The backend now in order to get information about the answers has to communicate with the micro service that has that information to get it, has we can see in the architecture developed below.

+### 2.1 Scenarios
+With an increment of 1000 students answering a quiz, the Quizzes Tutor preserves the almost the same performance with a latency of 200 milliseconds with the cost of using more servers.

-### 2.1 Architecture
+### 2.2 Architecture

 ![Scalability Architecture](report-resources/scalability-architecture.png)

-As showed above we can use multiple copies of computation tactic with micro services to address the performance issue when we have a lot of simultaneous users, the results obtain, as we will see, surpassed our expectation, since with only on instance of each micro service the performance was increased by 15% with 2500 students.
+As showed above we can use **multiple copies of computation** tactic with micro services to address the performance issue when we have a lot of simultaneous users, the results obtain, as we will see, surpassed our expectation, since with only on instance of each micro service the performance was increased by 15% with 2500 students.

-### 2.2 Scenarios
-With an increment of 1000 students answering a quiz, the Quizzes Tutor preserves the almost the same performance with a latency of 200 milliseconds with the cost of using more servers.

 ### 2.3 Tests